larskanis/eventbox/README.md

 Such data races between event scope and external/action scope are avoided through {Eventbox::Sanitizer filters} applied to all inputs and outputs.
 That way {Eventbox} guarantees stable states while event processing without a need for any locks.

+Eventbox is kind of advancement of the well known [actor model](https://en.wikipedia.org/wiki/Actor_model) leveraging the possibilities of the ruby language.

-For better readability see the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).
+For better readability switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).

 ## Requirements